Kayzee805/ModellingAndVisualisation/CP1/README.md

-# Modelling and Visualisation in Physics: Check Points
+# Modelling and Visualisation in Physics: Check Point 1

-# Need to change below before changing privacy to public

 ## Initial run